Flea Control: Best, Safest Practices

 The following are our suggestions for using the most effective flea-control products on the market in the safest ways possible.

-Don’t use a shotgun when a rifle will do the trick.
-That is, use the least toxic, simplest product that is needed.
 If fleas are the only insect threat to your dog, use a product that addresses fleas only.
 If ticks are also a problem for your dog, using a product that is made to protect him from both pests is more prudent than risking a toxic drug interaction from using two incompatible pesticides.

 The same goes for a product that also offers protection from heartworm and/or intestinal worms; use one of these multi-target products if it’s needed, but don’t subject a dog who has little risk of exposure to these additional parasites to a combination product if you don’t have to.